ToniHerLoz/Rocket/README.md

 8. Launch game and write in console:
    - MountPak PakPath -> MountPak D:\Survival.pak -> Console return success
    - Open LevelName -> Open testmapa

-9. Now edit your map and click in Rocket buttom
+9. Now edit your map and click in Rocket buttom the game will automatically reload the map with the changes.
+10. Remove "Rocket" from your map when you share it.